Skip Navigation

 Some background

-Without the Net Neutrality rules, companies like AT&T, Comcast and Verizon can call all the shots and decide which websites, content and applications succeed.
+Without Net Neutrality, companies like AT&T, Comcast and Verizon can call all the shots and decide which websites, content and applications succeed.

-These companies are now free to slow down their competitors’ content or block political opinions they disagree with.
-They can charge extra fees to the few content companies that can afford to pay for preferential treatment — relegating everyone else to a slower tier of service.
+Without Net Neutrality, these companies can slow down their competitors’ content or block political opinions they disagree with.
+They can charge extra fees to the few content companies like Netflix and Warner Bros.
+Discovery that could afford to pay for preferential treatment — relegating everyone else to a slower tier of service.

-The consequences will be particularly devastating for communities that media outlets have misrepresented or failed to serve.
+The consequences of this kind of behavior are particularly devastating for communities that media outlets have misrepresented or failed to serve.
 People of color, the LGBTQIA+ community, immigrants, Indigenous peoples and religious minorities in the United States rely on the open internet to organize, access economic and educational opportunities, and fight systemic discrimination.

 Why is Title II so important?

-In 2015, the Obama FCC adopted strong Net Neutrality rules based on Title II of the Communications Act, giving internet users the strongest protections possible.
-Title II is also the only legal basis for Net Neutrality that courts have ever upheld.
+Title II is the only legal foundation for Net Neutrality that courts have ever upheld.

 Why is Net Neutrality so crucial for communities of color?